Before you ask “Why should I think about Magento to Shopify migration?”, answer the following question:

 As for the price, it is even more difficult to give specific numbers.
 E-commerce development companies’ rates can differ significantly depending on their location and the level of proficiency.
 On average, the rates start at $15-20 and reach the sky-high $200 per one hour of development.
 If you are interested in getting a more precise estimate of your Magento to Shopify migration cost you’re welcome to contact us.
 You won’t lose anything either because our estimate is absolutely free!

-If you incorrectly assess your business needs or overestimate your capabilities, at first sight, the otherwise simple migration of a store from Magento to Shopify may turn into a complete disaster.
+If you incorrectly assess your business needs or overestimate your capabilities, at first sight, the otherwise simple Magento to Shopify migration may turn into a complete disaster.
 To avoid these negative consequences, we recommend seeking professional assistance.
 If you, nevertheless, want to run it on your own, make sure you have enough knowledge and free time to gradually, step-by-step, go through the entire migration path so as to not harm your business.
-To make the process easier, migrate Magento 1 to Shopify with the help of our handy guide.
+To make the process easier, migrate Magento to Shopify with the help of our handy checklist.

-Once you finished migration, you will have the opportunity to enjoy Shopify as one of the most user-friendly e-commerce CMSs.
+Once the migration is done, you will have the opportunity to enjoy Shopify as one of the most user-friendly e-commerce CMSs.